timescale/docs/cloud/migrate-mst-cloud/index.md

 ## Migrate an active database
-If your database is actively ingesting data, take precautions to ensure that your new database contains the data that is ingested while the migration is happening.
-Begin by running ingest in parallel on the old and new databases.
+If your database is actively ingesting data, take precautions to ensure that Timescale Cloud contains the data that is ingested while the migration is happening.
+Begin by running ingest in parallel on the source database and Timescale Cloud.
+This ensures that the newest data is written to both databases.
-This ensures that the newest data is written to both Managed Service for TimescaleDB and Timescale Cloud.
 Then backfill your data with one of the two migration methods.

 [migrate-entire]: migrate-mst-cloud/entire-database/
 [migrate-separately]: migrate-mst-cloud/schema-then-data/